SebastianoF/bruker2nifti/CONTRIBUTE.md

 Thanks for contributing to bruker2nifti!

-In any study using MR Bruker scanners, there are multiple scanner settings, ParaVision versions and MRI protocol.
-Therefore an open source collaborative environment is the best place where to build an optimal converter that takes into account as many variations as possible.
+In any study using MR Bruker scanners, there are multiple scanner settings, ParaVision versions and MRI protocols involved.
+An open source collaborative environment is a good place to where to build a converter that takes into account as many settings as possible.

 <!--
 #### Table Of Contents